BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

 - `yaw`: Yaw Game Engine (or Sim Racing Studio when using rotational data provided by Yaw VR or Yaw 2)
 - `srs`: Sim Racing Studio (experimental)
 - `flypt`: FlyPT Mover (experimental)

-**Note that lacking a motion rig at the moment I was unable to verify that the signum of the positional and rotational values provided by SRS and FlyPT Mover is set correctly.
-Any feedback on this matter is highly appreciated!**

 ### Calibrate virtual tracker
 To enable OXRMC to correlate translation and rotation of the rig to the virtual space correctly when using a virtual tracker, you have to provide the information where the center of rotation (cor) of your motion rig is positioned and which way is forward.
 This is done with the following steps: